pcardotatgit/XDR_create_incident_with_python/README.md

 # Understand how to create an XDR Incident and attached sightings

-This article share a python script that create and XDR Incident and one attached sightings.
+This article share python scripts that create an XDR Incident and attach one sighting into it.

-The goal is to share with the audience an example of working static Incident creation done by a python script.
-And detail into the python script every steps of the Incident creation.
+The goal is to share with the audience an example of working static Incident creation example done by a python script.

+This python script aim is pedagy.
+For this reason every steps of the creation of the Incident are shown one by one.

-This script applies into on python scripts everything that is described into the **XDR Incident creation** details.
+This script relies on everything that is described into the **Dealing with XDR CTIM**(https://github.com/pcardotatgit/XDR_create_incident_with_python/blob/main/create_XDR_incidents.md) details.
 Refer to this documentation if you want to understand every details of what the python script does.

+## How to create your own Incident ?

+Let's answer now to the question about how to create your own XDR **Incident** with your own data.

+It is very simple, you just have to edit the **demo_data.py** script and replace the data this file contains by your own data.
+Don't change variable names, just change the values of these variables.

+If you have a look to this file, you understand that the variables it contains are string representations of JSON payloads.
+Your mission then will be to create valid JSON payloads.

+Let's imagine that you want to create your incident from any Security Product Alert ( ex : syslog server ).
+What you can do is to create a parser process that  read the alert where it this one is ( within the syslog server ) and extract from it every relevant informations ( targets, observable, relationship) and that create the expected JSON data.

+For production, using the **demo_data.py** script is definitely not the good option.
+The best is to add parsing function into the **1-create_XDR_incident.py** script.
+And modify the **def create_sighting_object(xid,title,observables,targets,confidence,description,source,tlp,severity):** function which is the function that consume these JSON payloads needed for the **Incident** creation.

 ## Install the python environment